-In this post, we’re going to take you through the process of coloring digital video so that you get footage that resembles your favorite films and shows.
+In this post, we’re going to take you through the process of coloring digital video so that you can control the mood of your project.
+You’ll be ready to establish your unique video style, or get footage that resembles your favorite films and shows.

 Table of Contents

-Everything you need to know about Color Grading
+Everything you need to know about color grading and color correction

 The basics of digital video color

 The process of properly coloring your footage is made up of three main interconnected tasks.
-Like any other recipe or formula it is very important to do each of these tasks in their proper order... step… by… step.
+Like any other recipe or formula, it is a general rule to do each of these tasks in their proper order, step by step.

 Digital video coloring steps: